 Scope Creep

 Scope creep is an uncontrolled expansion of the project scope.
+Is also known as Gold-plating.
 In other words, team members are doing work that was not within the scope of work.
 It is, unfortunately, a relatively common issue.
 It is also a symptom of poor project management practices.
 This post explores the concept of scope creep.

 Scope creep is usually the consequence of poor scoping.
 The project scope establishes an understanding of “what” the team will deliver.
 The team can define scope by, for example, clarifying the project’s outcome, deliverables, requirements, acceptance criteria, exclusions, and dependencies.
 A clear scope enables credible timelines and budgets.
 It also facilitates scope validation and project acceptance.
 In other words, with a clear scope, it will be easier to confirm that products meet requirements and obtain a final sign-off.
 You can check this post about the project scope to learn more.
 The project charter is also another source of information to see if something was predefined to be out of scope.

-However, scope creep is also the consequence of poor change control.
+However, gold-plating is also the consequence of poor change control.
 Changes are inevitable.
 Nevertheless, project managers should manage them.
 Scope creep is inevitable when project managers lack the knowledge or authority to control changes.

 Scope creep